encord-team/encord-client-python/docs/source/tutorials/datasets/re_encoding_videos_in_datasets.rst

 Trigger a re-encoding task
 --------------------------

-You re-encode a list of Videos by triggering a task for the same using the |product|.
+You re-encode a list of Videos by triggering a task for the same using the |sdk|.
 Use the method :meth:`dataset_client.re_encode_data() <.EncordClientDataset.re_encode_data>` to re-encode the list of videos specified

 .. tabs::